prevedel-lab/sbs-gpu-acceleration/SI-scripts/readme.md

-!!! todo
-    They all use the old SBS pipeline.
-    Should I upgrade them ? or keep the historical one ?
-    (or even better, not dupplicate the whole pipelines and files, and reference the official one)

 ## Double peak criteria
 - data : pure water
 - usage : determination of the threshold value to distinguish between single and double peaks.

 ## Double peak Zebrafish
 - data : Zebrafish XY and XZ